AI in Action: CX Leaders Share AI Use Cases for Success

 Lastly, Greg also shared that it’s key to work with a partner who doesn’t have a “one-size-fits-all” approach to AI.

-“The biggest benefit I’ve seen with working with TheLoops is the team’s willingness to work with us to really ensure the use cases we’ve selected for our unique business needs and data are providing maximum value, there’s a lot of tweaking, configuration and customization that they help us with.”
+“The biggest benefit I’ve seen with working with TheLoops is the team’s willingness to work with us.
+They really ensure the use cases we’ve selected for our unique business needs and data are providing maximum value.
+There’s a lot of tweaking, configuration and customization that they are able to help us with.”

 Our next session was the perfect segue into a topic many leaders are examining: The AI Adoption Trifecta featuring valuable input from Mariena Quintanilla and Daniel Rose.